awsdocs/amazon-eventbridge-user-guide/doc_source/eb-saas.md

 ## Configuring Amazon EventBridge to receive events from a SaaS integration<a name="eb-saas-integration"></a>

-The following procedure describes how to configure EventBridge to receive [events](eb-events.md) from a SaaS integration partner\.

-**To receive events from an SaaS partner**

 1. Open the Amazon EventBridge console at [https://console\.aws\.amazon\.com/events/](https://console.aws.amazon.com/events/)\.

 1. In the navigation pane, choose **Partner event sources**\.